A Prompt Array Keeps the Bias Away: Debiasing Vision-Language Models with Adversarial Learning: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Mohamed Baioumy, Vit Ruzicka and Laura Weidinger for their helpful feedback.
-This work has been supported by the Oxford Artificial Intelligence student society, the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines \& Systems [EP/S024050/1] (Y.B., A.S.), and the Economic and Social Research Council grant for Digital Social Science [ES/P000649/1](H.R.K.).
+The authors would like to thank Mohamed Baioumy, Vit Ruzicka, Jakob Mökander and Laura Weidinger for their helpful feedback.
+We also thank our anonymous reviewers for their contributions.
+This work has been supported by the Oxford Artificial Intelligence student society, the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines \& Systems [EP/S024050/1] (Y.B., A.S.), and the Economic and Social Research Council Grant for Digital Social Science [ES/P000649/1] (H.R.K.).